DiamondLightSource/pymalcolm/CONTRIBUTING.rst

 is checked separately.
 Both sets of checks are run in CI jobs when commits are pushed to GitHub using GitHub Actions.

-It is reccommended to perform these checks before committing to ensure your code is correctly formatted and there are no typing issues.
+It is recommended to perform these checks before committing to ensure your code is correctly formatted and there are no typing issues.

 References: